 We work to develop partnerships that support the management of our beaches.
 A special thanks to our community and official partners who play a part in caring for our coastline:

-We work with Griffith University's Centre for Coastal Management to undertake important research relevant to the Gold Coast.
+We work with Griffith University's Coastal and Marine Research Centre to undertake important research relevant to the Gold Coast.
 This research is driving innovation in how we manage our coastline.

 Save the Waves Coalition